rs-anantmishra/streamsphere/README.md

 # :film_strip: Streamsphere

 It is a media library.
-At the moment you can add videos to it from yt.
 It supports channels, playlists and videos.
 > *Note: The tool is under active development.
 Please see open tickets for upcoming features and bug fixes.*

 ## :computer: Interface